Low (David Bowie album): Rankings

 Low has frequently appeared on lists of the greatest albums of all time.
 Ranking the 100 best albums ever made, Sounds placed it at number 35 in 1986 and The Guardian ranked it number 62 in 1997.
 A year later, Q readers voted it the 43rd greatest album of all time.
 On lists of the 100 Greatest British Albums Ever, Q and The Observer ranked Low numbers 16 and 39, respectively.
 In 2004, Pitchfork named it the greatest album of the 1970s; Erlewine described it as "a record that hurtles toward an undefined future while embracing ambiguity", as well as "an album about rebirth, which is why it still possesses the power to startle."
-Similarly, Paste magazine included it at number 34 in their list of the 70 best albums of the 1970s, and Ultimate Classic Rock later featured Low in a similar list of the 100 best rock albums from the 1970s in 2015.
+Similarly, Paste included it at number 34 in their list of the 70 best albums of the 1970s, and in 2024, it was ranked number 127 on the publication's list of the 300 greatest albums of all-time.
+Ultimate Classic Rock later featured Low in a list of the 100 best rock albums from the 1970s in 2015.
 In 2013, NME listed the album as the 14th greatest of all time in their list of the 500 Greatest Albums of All Time.
 Larkin ranked it numbers 120 and 47 in the second and third editions of All Time Top 1000 Albums, respectively.
 In 2003, Low was ranked number 249 on Rolling Stone's list of the 500 Greatest Albums of All Time.
-It was subsequently ranked number 251 in a 2012 revised list and number 206 in a 2020 revised list.
+It was ranked number 251 in a 2012 revised list and number 206 in a 2020 revised list.
+In 2023, British GQ ranked it the second best electronic album of all time, behind Kraftwerk's The Man-Machine (1978).

 The album was also included in the 2018 edition of Robert Dimery's book 1001 Albums You Must Hear Before You Die.

 Reissues

 Low has been reissued several times.
 RCA reissued the album on vinyl in 1980 and released it on compact disc for the first time in the mid-1980s.
 A 1991 CD release by Rykodisc contained three bonus tracks, including a remix of "Sound and Vision" and the outtakes "Some Are" and "All Saints".
-EMI released the 1991 edition in the UK on CD, Cassette and LP, while it was subsequently rereleased on AU20 Gold CD.
+EMI released the 1991 edition in the UK on CD, Cassette and LP, while it was rereleased on AU20 Gold CD.
 The reissue charted at number 64 on the UK Albums Chart in September 1991.
 A 1999 CD release by EMI, without bonus tracks, featured 24-bit digitally remastered sound.
 In 2017, the album was remastered for Parlophone's A New Career in a New Town (1977–1982) box set.
 It was released in CD, vinyl and digital formats.

 Track listing

 Personnel

-Personnel per the album's liner notes and biographer Nicholas Pegg.
-Track numbers noted in parenthesis below are based on the CD track numbering of the 1991 reissue.
+Personnel per the album's liner notes and the biographer Nicholas Pegg.
+Track numbers noted in parentheses below are based on the CD track numbering of the 1991 reissue.